 It might be useful to define a bash alias or script to abbreviate the above command, for example would allow using the esmvaltool command without even noticing that the tool is running inside a Singularity container.
+Some clusters may not allow to connect to external services, in those cases you can first create a singularity image locally:

-''' alias esmvaltool="singularity run -B $HOME:$HOME -B /data:/data docker://esmvalgroup/
+''' alias esmvaltool="singularity run -B $HOME:$HOME -B /data:/data docker://esmvalgroup/ singularity build esmvaltool.sif docker://esmvalgroup/esmvaltool:stable and then upload the image file esmvaltool.sif to the cluster.
+To run the container using the image file esmvaltool. sif use: